Diabetes Mellitus Type 2 In Adults

 You may need tests to check for type 2 diabetes mellitus starting at age 45, even if you do not have any risk factors or symptoms.
-Caregivers will test your blood sugar level twice to be sure that you have diabetes.
+Healthcare providers will test your blood sugar level twice to be sure that you have diabetes.

 - Blood glucose test: A sample of your blood is tested for the amount of sugar it contains.

 - Fasting plasma glucose test: After you have fasted for 8 hours, your blood sugar level is tested.

 - Oral glucose tolerance test: After you have fasted for 8 hours, your blood sugar level is tested.
 You are then given a glucose drink.
 Your blood sugar level is checked after 1 hour and again after 2 hours.
-Caregivers look at how much your blood sugar level increases from the first check.
+Healthcare providers look at how much your blood sugar level increases from the first check.

 - A1c test: This blood test shows the average amount of sugar in your blood over the past 2 to 3 months.